AOSSIE-Org/Agora/README.md

 GENERAL:

-1) Output the scrutiny as a table
-2) Optimize filtering pending winners (can be done once outside functions exclude and distributesurplus)
+1) Optimize filtering pending winners (can be done once outside functions exclude and distributesurplus)